bandantonio/obsidian-apple-books-highlights-plugin/README.md

 - **Fast**: It takes less than 1 second to import ~1000 highlights.
 - **Customizable**: Use Handlebars and Markdown to customize the output of your highlights the way you want.
 All the variables to use are available in the default template.
 - **Reliable**:
-  - Import actual highlights with only metadata you need.
-No visual noise with the deleted but still exported highlights, or, on the contrary, highlight and notes that make no sense without the context.
+  - Import actual highlights with only the metadata you need.
+No visual noise with the deleted but still exported highlights, or, on the contrary, highlights and notes that make no sense without the context.
-  - Backup your highlights before each import to avoid accidental data loss (optional, but recommended).
+  - Back up your highlights before each import to avoid accidental data loss (optional, but recommended).
 - **Dataview-ready**: The default template creates highlights in a format that is compatible with [Dataview](https://blacksmithgu.github.io/obsidian-dataview/), so you can use your highlights in Dataview queries to unleash possible use cases even further (for example, to create a list of books you've read).
 - **Up-to-date**: The plugin is updated regularly to support the latest versions of Obsidian, and Apple Books, as well as react to the users' feedback.